Syria, Iran agree to ditch dollar in bilateral transactions

-Iran : Iran sealed economic and trade deals with Syria on Monday, as Damascus is looking to its allies to help with the reconstruction effort after its eight-year-long war.
+Iran sealed economic and trade deals with Syria, as Damascus is looking to its allies to help with the reconstruction effort after its eight-year-long war.

 Iran and Syria have agreed on measures that will allow bank transactions in their local currencies and non-dollar foreign currencies as the two countries have decided to deepen trade and investment relations.